axytos/kaufaufrechnung-core-api-abstractions/README.md

 # kaufaufrechnung-core-api-abstractions

-Package containing abstractions for API integration into `kaufaufrechnung-core`.
+Package containing abstractions for API integration into `kaufaufrechnung-core`